 We have reopened our church doors since our closing on March 15th of this year.
 We would love to have you to join us for our 11 am service next Sunday.
-Below you will find our message of this past Sunday, January 17, 2021.
+Below you will find our morning message for April 4, 2021.

 Please come and be our guest!
 We love to have visitors come to worship with us.